uwrobotics/MarsRover2019-firmware/README.md

 ![](https://github.com/uwrobotics/MarsRover2019-firmware/blob/master/Nucleo_Labels.PNG)

 After deploying the binary to the board, the Nucleo's `LD1` LED will flash red and green.
 Programming is complete when the LED stays green, so don't powercycle the board before this.

+## Serial Communication

+The boards can be communicated with through the serial interface exposed through the debug pins.
+You can use the USB-serial interface built into the Nucleo dev boards to communicate with the control boards by connecting the TX pin to the board's RX pin and the RX pin to the board's TX pin (transmit to recieve and vice versa).

+On Ubuntu
+- Run `screen /dev/serial/by-id/usb-STM* 115200` from the terminal

+On Windows
+- Device manager, go to Ports (COM & LPT) and find the name of the Nucleo port (ie COM4)
+- Open PuTTy, select the Serial radio button, enter the COM port name and the baud rate (default 115200) and click open